mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 Now we need to discuss an important concept called *backtracking*.
-Backtracking is a way to travel back in time “un-consuming” input in the
+Backtracking is a way to travel back in time, “un-consuming” input in the
 process.
-This is important primarily with branching.
+This matters primarily with branching.
 Here is an example:

 ```haskell
 alternatives :: Parser (Char, Char)